wittawatj/kernel-ep/README.md

 The KJIT software relies on [Infer.NET](http://research.microsoft.com/en-us/um/cambridge/projects/infernet/download.aspx) (freely available for non-commercial use) which is not included in our software.
-Even though the license of KJIT software is permissive, Infer.NET is not.
+Even though the license of KJIT software is permissive, Infer.NET's license is not.
 Please refer to [its license](http://research.microsoft.com/en-us/downloads/710cd61f-3587-44f4-b12d-a2c75722c4f6/InferNetLicense.rtf) for details.